Tornado outbreak sequence of March 24–28, 2021: West Blocton–Helena–Eagle Point–Vandiver, Alabama

 Twenty-three minutes after the Talladega National Forest low-end EF3 tornado lifted, the same parent supercell thunderstorm produced this intense, long-tracked tornado that caused significant damage in the southern suburbs of Birmingham.
-It first touched down along Vance Road west of West Blocton at 12:53 p.m.
+It first touched down along Vance Road west of West Blocton in Bibb County at 12:53 p.m.
 CDT (17:53 UTC) and moved northeastward, damaging trees at EF0 to EF1 strength.
 It quickly strengthened as it passed north of town and briefly reached low-end EF2 intensity, snapping large tree trunks in a wooded area.
 It then weakened back to EF1 strength, uprooting trees near Hebron before weakening further, causing high-end EF0 damage northeast of the rural community.
 The tornado then moved into Shelby County, briefly reaching low-end EF1 strength as it uprooted trees.
 EF1 damage continued south of Turner, as it uprooted more trees before weakening back to EF0 strength as it entered the west side of Helena, causing minor roof damage to homes and downing trees.
 Mainly shingle, siding, and fence damage was noted in this area, though a house that was under construction collapsed.
 The tornado then intensified to EF1 strength once again as it moved through the north side of Helena.
 A few homes along Cunningham Lane sustained partial roof loss, and one home in town sustained destruction of its front porch overhang.
 The tornado briefly weakened back to EF0 strength before strengthening more significantly at the north edge of Pelham, reaching EF2 intensity as it moved directly through a residential neighborhood.
 Several homes were significantly damaged along Crosscreek Trail and Wilderness Road, including a few that had their roofs ripped off, and at least two that had an exterior wall knocked down.
 Trees were uprooted or severely damaged as well.
 The tornado then continued northeast at EF1 strength, damaging or snapping numerous trees as it moved farther into the southern suburbs of Birmingham, and proceeded to cross US 31 and I-65.
 A few mobile homes and some businesses sustained roof damage along this corridor.
 East of the interstate, a manufactured home was completely destroyed at high-end EF1 intensity and more trees were damaged.
 More trees were snapped along Indian Trail as the tornado traversed mountainous terrain into Indian Springs Village, where additional trees were downed and homes sustained minor to moderate damage.
 As the tornado passed New Hope, it briefly regained low-end EF2 intensity as it paralleled SR 119, snapping several tree trunks and uprooting more trees, some of which fell on homes in a neighborhood.
 The tornado then caused high-end EF0 to EF1 damage to homes and trees in another neighborhood before briefly reaching low-end EF2 strength again as it moved directly over SR 119, where more large tree trunks were snapped.